 POV: Google and YouTube Brand Safety

-There have been multiple reported brand safety issues relating to advertising agencies on Google / YouTube and other sites.
+There have been multiple reported brand safety issues relating to advertising adjacencies on Google / YouTube and other sites.
 In short, brands have found their advertisements connected with hate speech and offensive content that they would wish to avoid being associated with their brands.
 Worse, due to model operated by YouTube and other sites, these ads are financially supporting the organisations creating the offensive content.
 These issues are currently reported as related to advertising through Google’s UK operations.

 Details and Implications